rschristopher/ischristtrue.com/src/ancient-views/index.md

-## Return of ancient sexual idolatry
+### Ancient sexual idolatry

 Ancient social structures were about survival in a world of gods that cared little about our survival (if not openly antagonist to our survival).
 Polygamy was the norm, not marriage as we understand it today.
-There were harems, eunuchs, homosexuality, and pedophilia -- all of it normalized.
+There were harems, eunuchs, homosexuality, bestiality, and pedophilia -- all of it normalized.
 There was also procreation with the gods, the ubiquitous god-kings in the ancient world, what the Bible refers to as Nephilim.

 We see the re-emergence of these ancient sexual views through modern activism (mostly from western academia).